igolem/net_eng/README.md

 # net_eng
-Python module with common network engineering functions used when scripting.
+__net_eng__ is a Python module with common network engineering functions used when scripting.
+Many functions are used to sanitize/validate input into a script.

 There are no explicit or implied guarantees or warranties with this module.
 See required Python modules below.